-Time Commitment and Board Meetings
+Time Commitment and term of appointment

-The time commitment for the role of Trustee is up to 12 days per year which includes attendance at 5 meetings per year.
+The time commitment for the role of Trustee is up to 12 days per year for a four year term.
+This includes attendance at 6 full Board meetings per year.
+Meetings may be held virtually or face-to-face.
+Trustees may also be appointed to one or more of the Board's three standing committees.

-Term of Appointment

-The appointment will be made by the Minister for Culture, Tourism and Sport on behalf of the Welsh Government.
+The appointments will be made by the Deputy Minister for Culture, Sport and Tourism on behalf of the Welsh Government and the National Library of Wales.